Tuesday, August 31, 2010

 The script sparkles with wit, albeit dark wit, and the machinations are reminiscent of Deathtrap, as one wonders who will get the better of whom until its ending brings about the most appropriate ending to a film exploring criminal mythos that I can remember.

 By Edward Copeland

-With some rare exceptions, I've tried to keep this blog clear of non-entertainment-related posts, mostly because that's not what I think this blog should be about but also because I suspect that people who come here don't come here to read about me.
+With some rare exceptions, I try to keep this blog clear of non-entertainment-related posts, mostly because that's not why I think this blog exists but also because I suspect that people don't come here to read about me.
 I know I wouldn't.
 I've usually restricted that sort of thing to Facebook notes.
 There have been exceptions, but today I can't help myself.
-Nothing is going to be reviewed, analyzed or critiqued today, at least in the realm of entertainment, and if this holds no interest for you, I suggest you move along right now.
+No reviews, analysis or critiques today, at least in the realm of entertainment, and if this holds no interest for you, I suggest you move along right now.